redhat-openstack/khaleesi/doc/khaleesi.rst

 Usage
 -----

-After you have everything set up, let's see how you can create machines using rdo-manager or packstack installer.
-In both cases we're going to use ksgen_ (Khaleesi Settings Generator) for supplying Khaleesi's ansible playbooks_ with a correct configuration.
+Once everything is set up we can see machines are created using either the rdo-manager or packstack installer.
+In both cases we're going to use ksgen to supply Khaleesi's ansible playbooks_ with a correct configuration file.

 .. _ksgen: https://github.com/redhat-openstack/khaleesi/tree/master/tools/ksgen
 .. _playbooks: http://docs.ansible.com/playbooks_intro.html